-But where do you find the stories?
+But where do you come up with the stories?
 Maybe some of them are in this book.
 After interviewing over a hundred people, Smith chose 101 of the most compelling personal stories and arranged them according to the virtues they teach, covering everything from open-mindedness and goal-setting to kindness and appreciation of beauty.
 The idea is that you can consult the book, find relevant stories, and retell them to your young person in an age-appropriate way.
 Most of the stories are over my five year old’s head, but I imagine they’ll be more relevant by late elementary school.
 Smith provides a handy index of story themes in the back, and an online discussion guide as well.

 Parenting with a Story furnished me with some memorable tales, and I’m likely to consult it from time to time in the future.
 The book is at its strongest when Smith lets stories speak mostly for themselves and chooses tales that nuance each other, as he does in the chapter on setting goals.
 It’s easy enough to read past the book’s preachier parts if you just want the stories; however, I’d advise against reading large helpings of the book at once, unless you’re particularly fond of motivational speaking (which is Paul Smith’s business).
 The book reminded me of a commencement address at times, partly because of Smith’s tendency to locate his subjects by mentioning their colleges, career paths, and degrees, and partly because of the familiar cultural archetypes featured in many of the stories.
 For example, Smith talked to a real life version of the proverbial kid who grew up to be creative because she and her siblings didn’t have electronic toys as children.
 Are these kinds of stories potentially useful for kids, if they’re handled sympathetically?
 Sure, and presumably that’s how many of them got their archetypal quality.
-Read en masse, they started to feel overly pat, but it’s probably unfair to expect a complex sociological portrait from a book of inspirational stories about everyday life.
-I also notice that though Smith aimed for a diversity of interviewees, the collection feels mainstream and middle class.
-Plus it’s long on sports stories, and short on hippies.

 I started the review by noting that I would’ve liked to have heard more wisdom stories from my mom.
 But crucially, the reason I would’ve liked to have heard my parents’ stories is only partly to learn from their wisdom.
 The other reason is that they’re my parents.
 I’m interested in learning about them, and since I already know their lives and character, I can situate their answers.
 You can’t swap a stranger’s story in for your family’s stories, any more than you can swap a stranger in for yourself, even if part of you wonders if that stranger might be a better mom or dad.
 Ultimately, Parenting with a Story‘s biggest impact on me was its encouragement to interview my family and find our own stories.
 And just in case you’re starting to think about doing the same thing over the holidays, let me close with a sampling of Smith’s interview questions: